Kay Ivey

-Kay Ellen Ivey (/ˈaɪvi/ EYE-vee; born October 15, 1944) is an American politician serving since 2017 as the 54th governor of Alabama.
-A member of the Republican Party, Ivey served from 2003 to 2011 as the 38th Alabama state treasurer and from 2011 to 2017 as the 30th lieutenant governor of Alabama.
+Kay Ellen Ivey (/ˈaɪvi/ EYE-vee; born October 15, 1944) is an American politician from Alabama.
+A member of the Republican Party, Ivey has served since 2017 as the 54th governor of Alabama.

+Ivey was the assistant director of the Alabama Development Office from 1982 to 1985.
+From 1985 to 1998, she worked as director of government affairs and communications for the Alabama Commission on Higher Education.
+Ivey served from 2003 to 2011 as the 38th Alabama state treasurer and from 2011 to 2017 as the 30th lieutenant governor of Alabama.

-Ivey became Alabama's second female governor upon the resignation of her predecessor, Robert J. Bentley.
+On April 10, 2017, Ivey became Alabama's second female governor upon the resignation of her predecessor, Robert J. Bentley.
 She won a full term in 2018 and was reelected in 2022.
-She is the longest-serving female governor in the nation.
+She is the longest-serving female governor in U.S. history.

+Because of term limits, Ivey is ineligible for reelection to a third term.

 Early life, education, and early career

-Ivey was born on October 15, 1944, in Camden, Alabama, as the only child to Boadman Nettles Ivey (1913–1997) and Barbara Elizabeth Ivey (née Nettles; 1915–1998).
+Ivey was born on October 15, 1944, in Camden, Alabama, as the only child to Boadman Nettles Ivey and Barbara Elizabeth Ivey (née Nettles).
 Her father, who served as an officer in the U.S. Army during World War II, worked with the Gees Bend community as part of the Farmers Home Administration.

 Growing up in Camden, Ivey worked on her father's farm.
 She graduated from Auburn University, where she was a member of Alpha Gamma Delta, becoming president of her first-year pledge class, and served in the Student Government Association all four years.
 In 1967, Ivey participated in a blackface skit while attending Auburn.
 When questioned about the skit in 2019, she initially claimed not to have taken part in it.
 After a recording surfaced in which she discussed her participation in the skit, she admitted it and apologized for her conduct.

 In 1967, Ivey moved to California and became a high school teacher for several years.
-Following the end of her marriage, she returned to Alabama and landed a position with Merchants National Bank, where she launched a school relations program to promote financial literacy.
+She later returned to Alabama and landed a position with Merchants National Bank, where she launched a school relations program to promote financial literacy.